dwco-z/rqlite-troubleshooting/README.md

     ``` python main.py ```

-- Refer to the generated rqlited.log to inspect the error
+- Refer to the generated node1.log, node2.log and node3.log to inspect the error